How do die-cut components dampen noise and vibration? | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 3. Vibration damping tapes

-The vibration dampening tapes from manufacturers like 3M include a soft aluminum backing that reduces resonance noise, vibration, and strain.
+The vibration-dampening tapes from manufacturers like 3M include a soft aluminum backing that reduces resonance noise, vibration, and strain.
 The tapes can sustain up to 50 pounds per square inch of strength and are used to connect irregular and uneven surfaces.

 These high-viscoelasticity pressure-sensitive tapes also decrease tension and disperse noise throughout the surface.
 Due to their high viscoelasticity, the very high bond (VHB) tapes come with dampening qualities similar to vibration damping tapes.